ASFHyP3/hyp3-docs/docs/guides/gunw_product_guide.md

 Unlike ASF's other On Demand InSAR workflows, customizable processing options (multilooking, filter strength, etc.) are not available for ARIA-S1-GUNW jobs.

-To submit an ARIA_S1_GUNW job programmatically, all you need is:

-- the ARIA Frame ID number
-- the reference date, which is the **more recent pass** over the ARIA Frame
-- the secondary date, which is the **earlier pass** over the ARIA Frame

-The dates must be in YYYY-MM-DD format.

 !!! warning "ARIA-S1-GUNW Jobs Require Frame ID"

-    ARIA-S1-GUNW jobs require a valid ARIA Frame ID when they are submitted for On Demand processing.
+    ARIA-S1-GUNW jobs require a valid ARIA Frame ID when they are submitted for On Demand processing in Vertex.

     If a Sentinel-1 SLC Scene is referenced for a job listed in the **ARIA-S1-GUNW** tab of the On Demand Queue in Vertex, processing will fail.
 These jobs must reference an